-One of the best investments you can make in home decor is a wool rug or carpet.
+One of the best investments you can make in home decor is a wool rug or carpet, and like other textiles, you can clean a wool rug at home to maintain its condition.
 Wool floor coverings are warm underfoot, durable, and work beautifully with any style of home design.
-As a natural, renewable fiber that deters bacterial growth, wool contains lanolin that naturally repels stains and dust mites.
-So whether you have a vintage hand-knotted Persian, a contemporary machine-woven wool rug or wall-to-wall wool carpet, you should care for it correctly to maintain your investment.
+As an organic, renewable fiber that deters bacterial growth, wool contains lanolin that naturally repels stains and dust mites.
+Whether you have a vintage hand-knotted Persian rug, a contemporary machine-woven wool rug, or wall-to-wall wool carpet, you can clean your wool rug with a few simple steps to protect your investment.

 How Often to Clean a Wool Rug

 Regular vacuuming is the key to maintaining the beauty of the fibers.
 A new wool rug will shed fibers.
-Don't be alarmed, it is normal due to the nature of how wool fibers are woven and the rug won't become bare.
-The majority of the shedding will occur in the first few months and become less and less.
-If you vacuum at least twice weekly during the first months, the shedding will quickly diminish.
+Don't be alarmed: This is normal due to the nature of how wool fibers are woven, and your rug won't become bare.
+The majority of shedding will occur in the first few months.
+If you vacuum the rug at least twice weekly during this time, the shedding will quickly diminish.

 Use a good vacuum with a beater bar to help lift embedded dust and dirt.
-If your rug has fringe, start the vacuuming in the center of the rug and avoid the edges.
-Vacuums with beater bars and fringe don't mix well.
-Use a hand-held vacuum or an upholstery attachment to clean the fringed edges.
+If your rug is fringed, start vacuuming in the center of the rug and avoid the edges to prevent damage.
+Vacuums with beater bars can damage fringe, so use a hand-held vacuum or an upholstery attachment to clean the fringed edges.

 - Cool water